clearhaus/3DSv2-api-documentation/source/challenge_flow.rst

 Handling timeouts
 *****************

-1. You have 30 seconds from receiving the authentication response to initiate the challenge.
+1. You have 30 seconds from receiving the :ref:`authentication response
+   <auth-usage>` to initiate the challenge.
 2. Each interaction in the challenge window has a 10 minute timeout.
 So the cardholder can take at least 10 minutes to complete the challenge.